 Research at the AECC is a dynamic and important activity and aims to contribute new knowledge in the areas of experimental, clinical and educational research mainly centred on our expertise in musculoskeletal health.

-We have pursued innovation in research over the years producing internationally recognised musculoskeletal patient reported outcome instruments (Bournemouth Questionnaire) and developing with external commercial partners the use of Quantitative Fluoroscopy as a clinical imaging tool.
+We have pursued innovation in research over the years, producing internationally-recognised musculoskeletal patient reported outcome instruments (Bournemouth Questionnaire) and developing, with external commercial partners, the use of Quantitative Fluoroscopy (QF) as a clinical imaging tool.

 Expertise in research

-On this site you can find this research in our biennial Research Report, and as lists of publications and poster presentations, which you can freely download or link to the original material.
+In this section you can find this research in our biennial Research Report, and as lists of publications and poster presentations, which you can freely download or link to the original material.